 I’m sure I’ve had those thoughts, but they were fleeting.
 Our services are very valuable to the people who need us, and our market theoretically is bigger today than it was yesterday, and it’ll be bigger tomorrow than it is today.
 We’ve got to keep our product affordable so that enough people can afford to come.
 The workforce piece is really the piece that is probably the most critical that no one has figured out how to address it.

 What’s the best piece of advice you’ve received in your career?

-What do you think the biggest challenge the industry faces is?
+What’s the biggest challenge the industry faces?